 Open Science Behind Closed Doors: Empowering Citizens to Use Their Private Data for Decision-making

-Assistant Researcher at the Institute for Energy Efficiency, University of California, Santa Barbara
+Associate Researcher at the Institute for Social, Behavioral, and Economic Research, University of California, Santa Barbara